 Turku Eye-tracking Laboratories (Turku EyeLabs)

 Based on the requests, the lab schedule for the spring term is planned in early January and for the fall term in early August.
 If you are only familiarizing yourself with this method, please first contact one of the Turku EyeLabs coordinators and ask for more information about method training and research collaboration.

-- SR Research eye-trackers: EyeLink 1000+, EyeLink 1000, EyeLink Portable Duo, EyeLink II
+- SR Research eye-trackers: EyeLink 1000+, EyeLink 1000, EyeLink Portable Duo (x3), EyeLink II

-- Tobii eye-trackers: Tobii TX300, Tobii Pro X3-120 (x2)
+- Tobii eye-trackers: Tobii Pro Fusion, Tobii Pro X3-120 (x2)

-- Mobile eye-trackers: HTC Vive VR Headset with Tobii Pro VR integration, Tobii Pro Glasses 2, Dikablis Ergoneers Mobile Eye-Tracking System
+- Mobile eye-trackers: Tobii Pro Glasses 2, Tobii Pro Glasses 3 (x2), Dikablis Ergoneers Mobile Eye-Tracking System

 - Other (in collaboration with the Turku Brain and Mind Center at the Department of Psychology): neuronavigated transcranial magnetic stimulator, EEG

 Keywords in peer-reviewed papers published by Turku EyeLabs researchers in 2021–2022.